Jorge-Diaz757/m1-1024-code-solutions/css-cascade/css-cascade-quiz-notes.md

   // importance, specificity, source order, inheritance

 - What does the term "source order" mean with respect to CSS?
-  // In CSS, source order refers to the order in which HTML elements appear in the document's source code.
+  // In CSS, source order refers to the order in which CSS elements appear in the document's source code.
 This order affects how styles are applied and resolved,

 - How is it possible for the styles of an element to be applied to its children as well without an additional CSS rule?
   // This happens due to inheritance, where certain CSS properties (like color, font-family, etc.) are automatically passed down from a parent element to its children unless explicitly overridden.